verilator/verilator/docs/guide/exe_verilator.rst

    :option:`/*verilator&32;sc_bv*/` metacomment to select specific ports to be sc_bv.

+.. option:: --pins-inout-enables

+   Specifies that the __en and __out outputs will always be created for inouts in the top-level module.
+These variables indicate that an inout is being driven from within the verilated model.

 .. option:: --pins-sc-uint

    Specifies SystemC inputs/outputs greater than 2 bits wide should use